snehemiah/SE-model-performance/README.md

 # SE-model-performance

 # Background
-This project aimed to evaluate the performance of spatially-explicit statistical catch-at-age models (descriped in Nehemiah et al. in prep) compared to spatially-implicit (fleets-as-areas) approaches.
+This project aimed to evaluate the performance of spatially-explicit statistical catch-at-age models (descriped in Nehemiah et al. in review) compared to spatially-implicit (fleets-as-areas) approaches.
 Using Atlantic Striped Bass, we developed a simulation study to assess accuracy of spatially-explicit multi-stock and spatially-implicit single stock assessment models with alternative scenarios of data availability and data quality.
 Specifically we evlauted the effect of ageing error and stock composition data on model accuracy.

  All models were developed in ADMB (https://www.admb-project.org/).